• Skip to primary navigation

 • In a large bowl mix milk, water, olive oil, sugar, salt, instant dry yeast and egg white.

-• Add the flour in batches and mix until the dough comes together.
+• Add the flour in batches and mix with a wooden spoon until the dough comes together.
+The dough will be tacky and there is no need to knead it.

-• Cover and let it sit at room temperature for 30 minutes to rise.
+• Cover and let it sit in a draft free space such as an off oven for 40 minutes to rise.

-• Sprinkle your surface generously with flour.
+• Sprinkle your surface with flour.
 Transfer the dough from the bowl to the surface and shape it into a boule.
-Cut the dough into 8 pieces.
+Cover it with a kitchen towel and let it sit for 20 minutes.

 Video